-The planning controls for the business areas are informed by the Ku-ring-gai and Hornsby Subregional Employment Study (2008) and the Dural Service Centre Retail and Commercial Study (2009).
-In addition, the planning controls for the Mixed Use Precincts in Section 4.4 of this chapter are informed by the Hornsby Shire Housing Strategy (2010).
+The planning controls for the Mixed Use Precincts in Section 4.4 of this chapter are informed by the Hornsby Shire Housing Strategy (2010).
 The commercial centres in Section 4.4 were identified by the Housing Strategy as being suitable for additional housing, in a mixed use built form, to assist meet Council's housing obligations into the future.

 Hornsby Shire's business lands are competitively placed to attract business activity.
 Development in business areas will incorporate a range of employment generating land uses such as shops, offices, community facilities and services.
 Development should reinforce the role and function of the centre under the commercial centres hierarchy.
-In particular, Hornsby Town Centre, being a major centre, should be a major shopping and business centre serving the immediate and Subregional residential population with a shopping mall, Council offices, taller office and residential buildings, central community facilities and a minimum of 8,000 jobs.